Classification of low-rank odd-dimensional modular categories: Odd-dimensional MTCs of rank 33--49

-\textbf{Case \{25, 9, 9\}}: note that by Lemma~\ref{thm:trivial}, $|\mathcal{G}(\mathcal C)|=|\mathcal{G}(\mathcal C_{\mathrm{ad}})|=3$.
+\textbf{Case [(1, 25), (2, 9)]}: note that by Lemma~\ref{thm:trivial}, $|\mathcal{G}(\mathcal C)|=|\mathcal{G}(\mathcal C_{\mathrm{ad}})|=3$.

 We use Algorithm~\ref{alg: Cad dim generation} to compute the potential Frobenius-Perron dimensions of non-invertible simple objects in $\mathcal C_{\mathrm{ad}}$.
 After removing the cases that violate Remark~\ref{remark: fixed fpdim divisible by p}, this produces the cases listed in Table~\ref{table: rank 43 dim arrays 3}, which exhibits these dimensions in columns 1 through 11, excluding duplicates due to duals.
+We will discard all potential arrays on a case-by-case basis.